SpiralNuggets/SpiralNuggets/README.md

 I also hate modern programming practices that only focuses on mobile devices and nothing else.
 Like get a PC, people.

+### What is this?

+This is my GitHub profile, duh.
+I'm not that active here, but I do have some projects that I'm working on.

+### Why is this?

+Apparently some recruiters are looking for GitHub profiles, so I made one.
+I'm not that active here, but I do have some projects that I'm working on on other platforms.

+### Who is this?

+Please either do OSINT or do some Sherlock style detective work.

+### When is this?

+What?

+### Where is this?

+On GitHub, duh.

+### How is this?

+I want to be Tsubasa Hanekawa so much that I forgot what my pronouns are.

 -----------

 ### I can code in: